semiversus/python-durand/README.rst

 * up to 128 SDO servers

-  * expetited, segmented and block transfer for up- and download
+  * expedited, segmented and block transfer for up- and download
   * COB-IDs dynamically configurable
   * custom up- and download handlers supported